 Brad nailers can sometimes be confused with finish nailers, and since the two often look somewhat alike and use almost the same nails, it can definitely be confusing to those who aren’t familiar with both!

-However, it is important to remember that a brad nailer is a bit smaller than a finish nailer (not by much, but noticeable), and are used for projects that don't need as much holding power because the "nails" in a brad nailer aren't actually nails at all.
+However, it is important to remember that a brad nailer is a bit smaller than a finish nailer (not by much, but noticeable), and are used for projects that don’t need as much holding power because the “nails” in a brad nailer

 When you are choosing between a brad nailer and a finish nailer, it is important to consider the job that you are going to be doing.
-If you are planning on donig a project such as paneling or using drywall, you'll want to choose a finish nailer.
+If you are planning on doing a project such as paneling or using drywall, you’ll want to choose a finish nailer.

 If you are only doing something small, such as attaching a very lightweight trim, a brad nailer would be the better choice, as a brad nailer isn’t as likely to be as visible as a finish nailer would be.